• Menu

 American Flies in Scotland?
 Surely that won’t work?

-I first heard of Ray Bergman during lockdown.
+To begin, I first heard of Ray Bergman during lockdown.
 I called one of our best fishing guides John, just to catch up really.
-After my third week of lockdown and schooling and playing with my 4 year old boy, it was great to get a conversation about fly fishing instead of the daily Paw Patrol, Lego and Paddington Bear chat!
+It was great to get a conversation about fly fishing, instead of the daily routine of looking after my wee boy.

-I like talking about fishing with John, he is a superb trout angler, SGAIC guide and Orvis Fishing Specialist as well as my most trusted guide.
+I like talking about fishing with John, he is a superb trout angler.
+In addition he is an SGAIC guide and Orvis Fishing Specialist.
+As well as my most trusted guide.
 John is also a brilliant fly tyer and I always value his sage like advice.
-He told me some amazing stories of Bergman flies catching trout all over Scotland, and baffling anglers who were drawing blanks with modern patterns.
+He told me some amazing stories of Bergman flies catching trout all over Scotland.
+The traditional flies baffling anglers who were drawing blanks with modern patterns.

 The last time John and I were fishing together was early March, before this Covid situation kicked off.
 As usual, he was catching fish when others struggled, including me.
 We were on a busman holiday, a fishing day for some of our best guides.
 “John” I shouted over, what the heck are you using, he smiled and beckoned me over.
 I strolled round the loch side to see him.